-A cashier’s check is one drawn directly from a bank’s own funds in the bank’s name.
-It’s typically signed by a teller (also known as a cashier — hence the name).
+A cashier’s check is a check drawn directly from a bank’s own funds in the bank’s name.
+It is typically signed by a teller, also known as a cashier, hence the name.
 Once a cashier’s check has been created, the bank is responsible for paying the amount on the check directly to the payee.
 This is in contrast to a personal check, which is drawn on your account and authorized by your signature.

 You may be required to use a cashier’s check instead of a personal check for a particularly large or important purchase, such as making the down payment on a house or car.
 Since the cashier’s check is drawn from a bank’s funds instead of your personal account, the seller knows it won’t bounce.
 A personal check would offer no such assurance.

-Another advantage of a cashier’s check over personal checks: Funds from cashier’s checks are made available almost immediately — the next day at the latest.
-A personal check is vulnerable to longer processing times, and large amounts are at particular risk of long holds.
+Another advantage of a cashier’s check over personal checks: Funds from cashier’s checks are made available almost immediately.
+A personal check is vulnerable to longer processing times, and larger amounts are at particular risk of long holds.

 Getting a cashier’s check is something you can only accomplish offline.
 To get one, you’ll need to do some banking the old-fashioned way: Go into your local bank branch or credit union and request one from a teller.